scipy/scipy/doc/source/building/windows.rst

 Look for the `lib` folder in the folder you used as a parameter to :code:`OPENBLAS_ROOT` (It's `/c/opt/64/lib` if you didn't change anything in the script.
-You will find three `.a` files such as:
+You will find three `.a` files such as (the names can differ):

 .. code:: shell